Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Experimental Setup

-For the Laplace mechanism, we assume that $\Delta f$ is equal to the difference between the maximum and minimum value of the (continuous) feature within the training and validation sets used to train the VLM in the main experiments, after pre-processing.
-One then has to clip any values that lie outside this interval in the shared/collected dataset at privatization time.
+For the Laplace mechanism, we privatise each feature independently, choosing the noise level for each of the $d$ features such that $\epsilon_i = \epsilon/d$, We do this since we have no prior knowledge about which features are most important.
+We then assume $\Delta f_i$ is equal to the difference between the maximum and minimum value of the feature $i$ within the training and validation sets used to train the mechanism in the main experiments, after pre-processing.
+One then has to clip any values that lie outside this interval in the collected dataset at privatisation time.
+For tabular experiments, we privatise categorical features using a flip mechanism.